MES4020 – Fieldwork in the Middle East

 Course content

-The purpose of this course is to train you in the collection, processing, critical assessment and initial analysis of data in preparation for work on your master thesis.
-Based on your project description, and under guidance of your supervisor, you will identify and collect different kinds of data.
+This course aims to train you in the collection, processing, critical assessment, and initial analysis of data in preparation for work on your master's thesis.
+Based on your project description and under the guidance of your supervisor, you will identify and collect different kinds of data.
 Depending on the topic of research, these may include data from:

 All methodologies of collecting relevant data require a conscious and critical approach.
 Therefore, an important part of the course implies reflection on the methodology and practices of data collection.